opencomputeproject/SAI/doc/SAI-Proposal-SRv6-Path-Tracing.md

     [Path Tracing in SRv6 networks](https://datatracker.ietf.org/doc/draft-filsfils-spring-path-tracing/)

 # SAI attributes for configuring path tracing on midpoint node #
+    To enable path tracing on a node, a TAM object with type SAI_TAM_INT_TYPE_PATH_TRACING is created and is associated on every port on which path tracing is enabled using SAI_PORT_ATTR_TAM_OBJECT.

-    When midpoint node that is path tracing enabled receives an IPv6 packet that contains an IPv6 HbH-PT option, records it's path tracing information into the HbH-PT header.
+    When midpoint node on which path tracing enabled, receives an IPv6 packet that contains an IPv6 HbH-PT option, it records it's path tracing information into the HbH-PT header.
 This information is known as Midpoint Compressed Data (MCD).

     MCD.OIF (Outgoing Interface ID): An 8-bit or 12-bit interface ID associated with the egress physical interface of the router SAI_PORT_ATTR_PATH_TRACING_INTF is proposed to represent the output interface id.